merkhaiburch/recipe_protocols/recipes/cookies/Cranberry_Orange_Shortbread_Cookies.md

 ---
 Notes/Comments/Suggestions
+- Made half of the recipe and it made almost 20 cookies.
+- Would like to make every year.
 - Store in an airtight container at room temperature for up to 3 days.
 - Store in an airtight container in the refrigerator for up to one week.